petya20040406/hello-world/README.md

 # hello-world
 just another repositori
-my name is Petya, na 15 go o.O. .
-i learn in  software class in  Purvomai my hobby is volleiball i love writing essays my favourite color is green
+My name is Petya and I am 15 years old from Parvomay.
+I'm studying in a software classroom.
+My hobby is volleyball and write essays